 Edward Teach, better known as Blackbeard, was an English pirate during the Golden Age of Piracy.
-After serving as a privateer in the British Navy, he, like many other privateers, turned to a life of piracy when the War of Spanish Secession ended in 1713.
+After serving as a privateer in the British navy, he, like many other privateers, turned to a life of piracy when the War of Spanish Succession ended in 1713.

-In a few short years, Blackbeard gained a notorious reputation as he and his crew attacked settlements in the Caribbean Sea and along the Atlantic coast of North America.
-Blackbeard would plunder merchants ship, board them, and steal all of the gold, jewels, coins, food, liquor, and weapons.
+In a few short years, Blackbeard gained a notorious reputation as he and his crew attacked settlements in the Caribbean Sea and along the Atlantic Coast of North America.
+Blackbeard would plunder merchant ships, board them, and steal all of the gold, jewels, coins, food, liquor, and weapons.
 It was said that Blackbeard’s appearance alone was enough to cause the enemy to surrender.
 According to legend, Blackbeard would often tie burning fuses to the end of his beard when the enemy was in his presence.
 Despite his reputation, there are no accounts of Blackbeard killing or torturing anyone.